Streamlight ProTac HL-X

 Affiliate links - purchases support this site at no extra cost to you. (?)

 The X-Macro's longer grip and 17-round magazine weight reward sidecar designs that distribute reload weight forward of the waistband, and body-contoured shells that rotate the grip into the body.
-Light-bearing carry assumes a 1913-key TLR-7 Sub; if you run unlit, the Tier 1 and Tulster picks below handle the bare gun.
+Light-bearing carry assumes a 1913-key TLR-7 X Sub; if you run unlit, the Tier 1 and Tulster picks below handle the bare gun.
 The wider concealed-carry holster matrix lives in our concealed carry holster guide.

 Best AIWB Sidecar